Tulum Travel Guide

 What to do in Tulum?

-For those seeking to explore the natural beauty of the region, there are many exciting activities to choose from.
-Snorkeling and scuba diving are popular options, either in cenotes’ fresh water or in the Caribbean Sea.
 The region’s cenotes, natural swimming holes formed by the collapse of limestone bedrock, are guaranteed to offer surreal and refreshing experiences.
-Other natural excursions will allow you to explore Mayan ruins, mangrove forests, and hidden secrets of the jungle.
-For those interested in history, the nearby ancient cities of Chichen Itza and Coba are both incredible sites that offer a glimpse into the rich cultural heritage of Mexico.
+Surrounding natural excursions will allow you to explore Mayan ruins, mangrove forests, and hidden secrets of the jungle.

 For those seeking relaxation and entertainment, Tulum is also known for its many beach clubs, covering a wide range of atmospheres from laid-back cabañas to disco beach.
 It is home to some of the finest restaurants of the region, with unparalleled views and services.
 Tulum is also famous for its holistic and wellness centres, offering yoga classes, breath work, sound healing, and ceremonies inspired by traditional rituals such as the temazcal.